leaysgur/cfw-bindings-wrangler-bridge/README.md

 `vite dev` is fast and DX is very good.
 Deployment is no problem either, with adapters available.
 GitHub connected auto CI, preview branches are really nice. 🥳

-However, as soon as you try to use features specific to the Cloudflare platform (like KV, D1, etc.), you run into problems...
+However, as soon as you try to use features specific to the Cloudflare Workers platform (like KV, D1, etc.), you run into problems...

 SvelteKit and `vite dev` don't know about such platform-specific features, so you can't verify any behavior during local development. 😢
 (That means `platform.env.MY_KV` is always `undefined`!)